The membership of the Society is in excess of 300 members.

 The society owns a major collection of artefacts, archives and books, currently in storage.
 It ran a museum in Main Street, Longford, 1991-1994, but it closed due to structural problems in the building.
 The society is currently in partnership with Longford County Council to develop a professionally-run County Museum for Longford.

 The society has been active in having a number of plaques erected in historic locations.
 In Longford town, plaques have been erected to J.P.
 Farrell, local newspaper founder and Home Rule M.P.; the Dominican Priory; and Charlotte Brooke, author.
 It has provided sponsorship for several projects including the running of the N.U.I.
 Certificate in Local History, in Longford County Library (in association with N.U.I.
-Maynooth) 2004-‘05; the holding of the gathering of the Folklore of Ireland Society in 2006; and publications including the Longford edition of the Irish Historic Towns Atlas series (2010) and the major book, Longford: history and society (2010).
+Maynooth) 2004-‘05; the holding of the gathering of the Folklore of Ireland Society in 2006; and publications including the Longford fascicle of the Irish Historic Towns Atlas series (2010) and the major book, Longford: history and society (2010).
+In 2016, the society was involved in the commemoration of the centenary of the Easter Rising in County Longford, including by holding its first conference.
+The following year it celebrated its fiftieth anniversary.

 There is a monthly Newsletter to keep members up to date on what is happening.